aspect-build/rules_js/docs/pnpm.md

 is unnecessary as it should only be generated and updated by `npm_translate_lock`.
 To reduce the impact on developer workflows `git` can be configured to ignore merge conflicts using `.gitattributes` and a [custom merge driver](https://git-scm.com/docs/gitattributes#_defining_a_custom_merge_driver).
+See our [blog post](https://blog.aspect.dev/easier-merges-on-lockfiles) for a longer explanation.

 First, mark the `npm_translate_lock_<hash>` file (with `<hash>` replaced with the hash generated in your workspace) to use a custom custom merge driver, in this example named `ours`: